eth-protocol-fellows/cohort-three/projects/consensus_client_reward_APIs.md

 Currently, there are *no* APIs to calculate the rewards paid to validators for fulfilling their duties.
 This hinders the development of tools like block explorer and GUIs, requiring the devs to reverse engineer to get some data on rewards paid to validators.

-What problem is your project is solving?
-Why is it important and what area of the protocol will be affected?

 ## Project description